MetaMask/core/docs/contributing.md

   - Error: `* The following packages, which are dependencies...`
   - Resolution: Include necessary dependencies or peer dependencies in the release or use "intentionally-skip" if certain they are unaffected.

-### Workflow Recommendations

-- **Minimize Packages in Releases:** Include only essential packages.
-- **Changelog Management:** Carefully review and update changelogs for all packages, particularly those intended for release.
-- **Handling Common Errors:** Be prepared to re-edit and rerun the process in case of errors.